An evangelical leader is warning that conservative Christians are now rejecting the teachings of Jesus as “liberal talking points.”

 Just stop voting for crazy republican liars and traitors.

-Andrew Bosch Premium Member 12 months ago
+Andrew Bosch Premium Member about 1 year ago

 One step beyond!